 - 1. Satisfactory completion (passing grades) of: - a.
-All Sections - b.
+All courses - b.
 Clinical Skills Assessment Examination - c.
-Cumulative Examination, and - d.
-OCS, Pathology and Anatomy Practical Examinations. - 2.
-Completion of the autopsy requirement prior to the end of year II. - 3.
-Successful completion of 4 semester elective credits. - 4.
-Completion of all Score 1 for Health activities. - 5.
-Successful completion of BCLS and ACLS certifications. - 6.
-Successful completion of COMSAE I. - 7.
-Successful completion of all preclinical training requirements such as immunizations, orientations, proof of insurance, and others as specified - 8.
-Successful completion of COMLEX Level 1 (prior to participation in clerkship experiences)

-Special Note: Students have three attempts to successfully pass COMLEX Level 1.
-If a student is unsuccessful in their first or second attempt to pass COMLEX Level 1, they are required to participate in IDIS 001 and may be required to demonstrate an acceptable level of preparedness as determined by the Director of Learning Enhancement prior to another attempt at the COMLEX exam.
-Students in this scenario are considered promoted to third year, but are ineligible for

-- clerkship participation unless otherwise allowed by the dean of the College of Osteopathic Medicine. - 9.
-Be recommended for promotion by the Promotion and Graduation Committee.
+OCS and Anatomy Practical Examinations. - 2.
+Successful completion of 4 semester elective credits. - 3.
+Completion of all Score 1 for Health activities. - 4.
+Successful completion of BCLS, ACLS, BDLS, and ADLS certifications - 5.
+Successful completion of COMSAE Level 1 - 6.
+Successful completion of all preclinical training requirements such as immunizations, orientations, proof of insurance, at others as specified - 7.
+Successful completion of COMLEX Level 1 (prior to participation in clerkship experiences).
+Note: Students have three attempts to successfully pass COMLEX Level 1.
+If a student is unsuccessful in their first or second attempt to pass COMLEX Level 1, they are required to participate in IDIS 001 and may be required to demonstrate an acceptable level of preparedness as determined by the director of Learning Enhancement prior to another attempt at the COMLEX exam.
+Students in this scenario are considered promoted to third year, but are ineligible for clerkship participation unless otherwise allowed by the dean of the College of Osteopathic Medicine. - 8.
+Be recommended for promotion by the Student Performance Committee.
 All records are reviewed to determine whether or not the student has fulfilled all academic requirements; has maintained the standards of ethical, moral, personal and professional conduct required for the continued study of osteopathic medicine; and is mentally and emotionally fit to become a physician.

-C. Promotion to COM Year IV
+Promotion to COM Year IV